 - Soft-shell clams (Mya japonica) are a large bivalve marine mollusc and are native to the Northern Hemisphere.
 Soft-shell clams can grow up to 150 mm and are most commonly found in shallow sub-tidal and intertidal zones.
 The clams live in sand beds and bury themselves up to 50 cm deep.
 They use long siphons, which pump water for respiration, feeding and spawning.

 - Didymo (Rock Snot) is a freshwater alga not yet present in Australia.
 It takes just

 one cell in a single drop of water to be spread between waterways.
 The cells

 multiply quickly to form massive blooms that completely smother the stream or

 lake bed.
 These algal clumps adversely affect water quality, aquatic

 invertebrates and fish stocks, and are a hazard for hydro generation, irrigation

-There are a number of other potential marine pests and freshwater pests that have been identified as serious threats to Tasmania.
+There are also a number of other potential marine pests and invasive freshwater species that have been identified as serious threats to Tasmania.